bottlerocket-os/bottlerocket/README.md

 * Currently, only vmware variants have kdump support enabled
 * The system kernel will reserve 256MB for the crash kernel, only when the host has at least 2GB of memory; the reserved space won't be available for processes running in the host
 * The crash kernel will only be loaded when the `crashkernel` parameter is present in the kernel's cmdline and if there is memory reserved for it

+### NVIDIA GPUs Support
+Bottlerocket's `nvidia` variants include the required packages and configurations to leverage NVIDIA GPUs.
+The official AMIs for these variants can be used with EC2 GPU-equipped instance types such as: `p2`, `p3`, `p4`, `g4dn`, `g5` and `g5g`.
+Please see [QUICKSTART-EKS](QUICKSTART-EKS.md#aws-k8s--nvidia-variants) for further details about kubernetes variants.

 ## Details